scottgigawatt/duplex/README.md

 ## Included Tools 🛠️

-Here's the cast list — starring the finest apps to keep your Plex show running smoother than a perfect cold open:
+Here's the cast list—starring the finest apps to keep your Plex show running smoother than a perfect cold open:

 | Tool                 | Description                                                   | More Info                                                             |
 |----------------------|---------------------------------------------------------------|-----------------------------------------------------------------------|